vargdieg/azurepage/Readme.md

 ![webStaticApp][image-web-static-app2]

+After the session is initialized you have to input the repo organization - name of the repository and the branch

+For the details select the preset of the application you are building (this case is an html file) For the location of the app, select the folder in wich the source files are located For output folder, select the output folder after the build process

+![webStaticApp][image-web-static-details]

+After the resource is created you can visit the static web app menu and select the recent created app

+![webStaticApp][image-web-static-menu]

+Select the web application, in there it should have the URL of the static web page you have in the repo

+![webStaticApp][image-web-static-result]

 For more information about creating an static web app using azure checkout the [build your first static web app][4]